Popeydanielmate/python_survey_app/readme.md

 Task 4: Validate input to ensure it meets the required criteria (e.g., numeric input for rating questions) Task 5: Improve the user experience by providing clear instructions and prompts

+R8-

+Installation:
+Download the application package from https://github.com/Popeydanielmate/python_survey_app.git Extract the contents of the downloaded package to a desired directory.

+System Requirements:
+Operating System: Windows, macOS, or Linux
+Python version 3.9.6

+Usuage:
+Open a terminal/command prompt.
+Navigate to the directory where the application files are located.
+Run the application using the following command: python survery_app.py

+--help or -h: Displays the help documentation and available command line arguments.